-These gingerbread men are nice and chewy and have a nice texture, despite being grain-free!
+These gingerbread men are nice and chewy and are paleo, grain-free, and gluten-free!

 It would have been clever to try my grain-free soft and chewy ginger cookies to make gingerbread men, but I only realized this after futzing around with a new recipe creation.
 Oh well.
 The new recipe worked out wonderfully!
 And I was pleasantly surprised by the taste.
 They’re pretty molasses-y, but not overwhelmingly so.
 But still, not recommended for molasses haters.

 The dough isn’t the nicest to work with (you have to freeze it and flour the surface before rolling the dough into shapes) but it’s not that bad and not any more work than a normal roll-out cookie recipe.
 And if you don’t want to roll them out at all, use the recipe I linked to above.
 They are just as amazing and the dough is a little easier to work with! :)

 I eat a mix of grain-free and whole grain goodies and to be honest, I would totally take these over a whole grain version.
 Seriously, y’all.
 Make these!

 And just a little heads up – be careful with how you store these!
 I packed my container too full, pressed them down a little, and they stuck together just a bit.

 What other Christmas cookies do you all want to see made grain-free?
 After making these paleo gingerbread men, I’d love to try some more!
 I like a little challenge every now and then. :)

 Soft and Chewy Grain- and Gluten-free Gingerbread Men

 - Prep Time: